Ultimate Johnston Real Estate Investing Guide for 2026

 Real Estate Market Strength

-A growing real estate market can also be a profitable place for originating mortgage notes.
-This is a good stream of revenue for experienced investors.
+A growing market could also be a lucrative environment for creating mortgage notes.
+This is a strong stream of revenue for successful investors.

 Passive Real Estate Investing Strategies